mgrodriguez3/fortrananalyser/README.txt

     - "Analyse": this button first check if a directory is selected.
 After that, it execute the analysis of the selected directory.
-It produce a report file saved in the directory "./tmp/QualityInform.pdf".
+It produce a report file saved in the directory:

+                                                "./tmp/QualityInformReport.pdf".

     - "Exit": This button close the application.

     - "...": This button open a file explorer to select the directory to be analyzed.

-    -
+    - "language": This menu button deploy the options to select the programe language.
+In addition, the quality report is generated in this language too.
+By default, the language selected is spanish.